SAMUEL R. TYLER. President

 email@example.com – 617-227-1901

 Elaine Beattie joined the Research Bureau in 1985 and has held several staff positions during that time focusing on governmental research, Boston’s finances and education.
+Elaine has over 30 years experience in public policy and finance.
 Currently, she is responsible for the Research Bureau’s communications, technology, website and social media programs.
 Elaine is also an advisor on research issues and policy positions of the organization.
 Elaine holds a Bachelor of Science degree from Northeastern University and a Master in Business Administration from Suffolk University.